Ravy-LFL/GlycoFreq/README.md

 And it produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the carbohydrate.
 One PDB file is produce by carbohydrate.

+## Color with Pymol

+Once loaded, to show color the protein depending on the frequency of interaction, the following command line can be use in PyMol:

+`spectrum b, blue_white_red, selection=polymer`